Editor’s Note: This post was updated on April 2, 2019.

 According to Salesforce, shoppers who click a recommendation comprise just 7% of eCommerce visits, but drive 24% of orders and 26% of revenue.

 Depending on the nature of your B2B product, you could find upsell opportunities such as adding users to the existing subscription plan or selling additional products to existing clients.

-…They could be targeted with a cross-selling campaign of notebooks.
+If a company ordered business cards from MOO, for example, they could be targeted with a cross-selling campaign of notebooks:

 Be careful not to ask for too much additional spending from your customers.

-“When choosing upsell and cross-sell products to display, avoid suggesting products that increase the overall order by more than 25 per cent.
-For example, if the original product the visitor is looking at is $100, you want to avoid showing customers cross-sells and upsells that are greater that a $25 increase on the original product.”
+“When choosing upsell and cross-sell products to display, avoid suggesting products that increase the overall order by more than 25 percent.
+For example, if the original product the visitor is looking at is $100, you want to avoid showing customers cross-sells and upsells that are greater than a $25 increase on the original product.”

 Alright, now that your brain is full of awesome B2B Facebook ad ideas, it’s time to talk about how you’re going to reach them.

 On a high level, there are three main Facebook audience types that let you reach your B2B buyers:

 - Saved Audiences

 - Lookalike Audiences